Sequential adaptive design for emulating costly computer codes: Abstract

 \section{Abstract}

 Gaussian processes (GPs) are generally regarded as the gold standard surrogate model for emulating computationally expensive computer-based simulators.
-However, the problem of training GPs as accurately as possible with a minimum number of model evaluations remains a challenging task.
+However, the problem of training GPs as accurately as possible with a minimum number of model evaluations remains challenging.
 We address this problem by suggesting a novel adaptive sampling criterion called VIGF (variance of improvement for global fit).
 The improvement function at any point is a measure of the deviation of the GP emulator from the nearest observed model output.
-At each iteration of the proposed algorithm, a new run is performed where the VIGF criterion is the largest.
+At each iteration of the proposed algorithm, a new run is performed where VIGF is the largest.
 Then, the new sample is added to the design and the emulator is updated accordingly.
 A batch version of VIGF is also proposed which can save the user time when parallel computing is available.
 Additionally, VIGF is extended to the multi-fidelity case where the expensive high-fidelity model is predicted with the assistance of a lower fidelity simulator.
 This is performed via hierarchical kriging.
 The applicability of our method is assessed on a bunch of test functions and its performance is compared with several sequential sampling strategies.
 The results suggest that our method has a superior performance in predicting the benchmark functions in most cases.
+An implementation of VIGF is available in the dgpsi R package, which can be found on CRAN.

 {\bf Keywords:} Computer experiments; Gaussian processes; Numerical simulation; Sampling strategies